AitchisonLab/DeleteomeTools/README.md

 The _makeMountainLakePlot()_ function also performs two hypergeometric enrichment tests to determine 1) if there is an over-representation of significantly up-regulated genes in the subtelomeric region (or, alternatively, the centromeric region), and 2) if there is an over-representation of significantly down-regulated genes in the region.
 P-values of these tests are output to the console.

 ## Dependencies
-DeleteomeTools uses the following R packages
+DeleteomeTools depends the following R packages
 * [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) (for GO enrichment tests)
 * [gplots](https://www.rdocumentation.org/packages/gplots/versions/3.1.3) (for heatmaps)
 * [ggplot2](https://ggplot2.tidyverse.org) (for mountain lake plots)